bstascavage/ff6wc-stats/docs/index.md

 ---
 layout: post
 title: "Seto Stats"
 desc: "A statistical journey through Worlds Collide: The Final Fantasy VI Randomizer"
 cover: "/assets/index-cover.webp"
 main_nav: false
 ---

+<script src="/js/main.js" defer></script>
+<script src="/js/index.js" defer></script>

 Welcome to Seto Kiaba's Final Fantasy VI: Worlds Collide statistical dashboard.
 Click the things at the top to do the things.

 <!--
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.